sebirdman/x1eg2_archlinux/README.md

 *NOTE* the open source nvidia drivers will, cause kernel panics

 *NOTE*: you will need to enable the display still after starting that. if using xfce: open display manager.

+*NOTE*: i'm currently using the optimus-manager solution with bbswitch

 ### Better Graphics Setup